emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 #### Inner Fire
-__Inner Fire__ is defined as mental fortitude, resolve, and strength of will.
+__Inner Fire__ (INF) is defined as mental fortitude, resolve, and strength of will.
 Inner Fire affects the way that you play the game in three ways.
 1. __Inner Fire is added to magical attacks.__ If your character is a mage who attacks with magic, Inner Fire is added to any damage that you deal.